janschill/uni-software_architecture/reconstruction/schi/report/report.md

 <!-- Which viewpoints are relevant? -->

 Before gathering the data from the codebase, it is important to define the architectural information that is needed to solve the stated problem of gaining a better overview and understanding of Rails.
-It is also benefical to set the viewpoints that are planned to use to show the gathered information.
+It is also beneficial to set the viewpoints that are planned to use to show the gathered information.

 From previous studies of Rails, reading the documentation or looking at the root directory of the repository, it is clear that there are several components that form Rails.
-Good explanations what those individual components do, can be found in the official Rails documation.
+Good explanations what those individual components do, can be found in the official Rails documentation.
 Other information that would be useful that is not stated in the documentation:

 - How complex are these components?
 - How are the components connected to each other?